-Error-free copy is one of the best free online PR tools at your disposal, even if developing the content takes some time and effort.
-Plus, shareable blogs are an important aspect of content marketing efforts.
+Shareable blog posts are also an important aspect of content marketing efforts and SEO.
 Good copy will help you get backlinks and make people trust your company more (after all, who wants to give their credit card number to a business that can't tell the difference between there/their/they're or puts unnecessary apostrophes in plural words?).

 When you're writing web content, keep these things in mind: